ledgerW/pathlight/memory-bank/activeContext.md

 - File-based content management is simpler to implement and maintain than a database-driven CMS
 - Consistent URL structure improves SEO and user experience
 - Content organization into distinct sections (Blog, Guides, FAQ) helps users find relevant information
+- Subscription management requires careful handling of database fields and user interface elements
+- NULL values in database fields need to be handled gracefully in templates to prevent errors
+- Resubscription flows need special handling to avoid unnecessary results generation

 This document will be continuously updated as work progresses and new insights are gained.